maths/moodle-qbank_gitsync/doc/localsetup.md

-# Running the scripts locally
+# Running the scripts locally on an external file system

 ## Prerequisites (TODO - expand!)
 - Install Git